getty-zig/getty.so/pages/guide/serializers.md

     // pointer to it if mutability is required in your method implementations). comptime Context: type,

-    // Ok is the return type for most of getty.Serializer's required methods. comptime Ok: type,
+    // O is the return type for most of getty.Serializer's required methods. comptime O: type,

-    // Error is the error set returned by getty.Serializer's required methods
+    // E is the error set returned by getty.Serializer's required methods upon
-    // upon failure.
+    // failure.
-    comptime Error: type,
+    comptime E: type,

     // user_sbt and ser_sbt are user- and serializer- defined Serialization
     // Blocks or Tuples (SBT), respectively.